Manotsuru Junmai Ginjo Toki to kurasu

 The Brewery turned 125 in 2017, and Mrs Obata Rumiko, in charge of the house, is the only woman at the table of the presidents of Niigata's 90 sake producers.

-Rumiko Obata, 5th heiress of the Obata brewery, is certainly the only woman president of the 90 sake houses in Niigata prefecture.
-Mrs. Obata actively participates in the promotion of Sado Island in the world, particularly through education on sake making.
+Rumiko Obata, 5th heiress of the Obata house, is probably the only female headmistress of a kura among the 90 sake houses in Niigata prefecture.
+Mrs. Obata is actively involved in promoting the island of Sado and its wealth, particularly through education on sake making.

 The Toki, Japanese ibis, once populated Sado Island in large numbers.
 In particular with the "Toki-friendly" certification of its sake, Obata fights for the protection of this species and the island's natural environment.